Sitting with Trees: A Green Love Letter to Black Elder Women

 Today, these threads return in conversation.

 Sitting with Trees: A Green Love Letter to Black Elder Women is a virtual dialogue with two elder women who participated in the original study.
-Together, we revisit their experiences, reflect on new encounters with nature since the research concluded, and explore what aging, memory, and ecological connection mean to them now.
+Together, we revisit their experiences, reflect on new encounters with nature since the research concluded, and explore what ageing, memory, and ecological connection mean to them now.

-This offering is both continuation and gratitude.
+This offering is both a continuation and a gratitude.
 A return not to repeat, but to listen again - and to witness how wisdom grows over time.
 Additionally, this offering is the first public announcement of the forthcoming anthology - Sitting with Trees: Nature, Memory, and Black Elder Wisdom Vol. 1 and the companion children's book - Sitting with Trees.

 This webinar will also be screened at Art Hub Studios site, join us for tea/coffee and watch live: Art Hub Studios, Stanley Street, Deptford, SE8 4BL